bmodepri/e-learning-platform/README.md

-## :rocket: Thanks to RocketSeat for providing this [amazing](https://rocketseat.com.br/) 1 week bootcamp :clap:
+## :rocket: Thanks to [Rocketseat](https://rocketseat.com.br/) for providing this amazing 1 week bootcamp :clap:

 :one: The first version includes tree solutions: